dimarudik/bublik/README.md

 * In case of <strong>PostgreSQL</strong>, we should split a table into chunks by `CTID` (PostgreSQL version >= 14).
 As you know, the fastest way to input data into PostgreSQL is through the `COPY` command in binary format.
 * If you are using <strong>Cassandra</strong>, you can split the data into chunks based on Token Ranges.

+You can find more details and examples below.

 * [Build](#Build)
 * [Cassandra To Cassandra](#cassandra-to-cassandra)